-For an inventory group to be displayed in the Available Groups list, it must be included into the list of inventory items available for the scope, as described in section Allowing Access to Inventory Groups.
+For an inventory group to be displayed in the Available Groups list, it must be added to the list of inventory items available for the scope, as described in section Managing Inventory Items.
 By default, the list shows those inventory groups that relate to datastores protected by storage replication and datastores backed by storage systems added to Orchestrator — to display groups that contain empty datastores as well, select the Show all datastore groups check box.

 - Since Orchestrator orchestrates storage failover at the volume level, all VMs that belong to a specific datastore must be processed as part of the same storage plan.

 - If a VM that you want to fail over stores its disk files on multiple datastores, make sure to include in the plan all inventory groups related to these datastores.

 Also, make sure to include the group with the .VMX file into the plan first, before the groups with .VMDK files.

 - If the VMs that you want to fail over belong to a datastore in a VMware Storage DRS cluster, make sure to include in the plan all inventory groups related to this cluster.

 - Failover to the same VMware vSphere datacenter where the source VMs reside is not supported.

 - Failover of VMs that store disks on volumes protected using SnapVault is not supported.